This page was last updated: May 2021

-Effective for the 2020-2021 season YMHC will be following the newly modified U7 (Tyke), U9 (Novice) and the new U11 (Atom) Player Pathways.
+In December 2019, the GTHL implemented the U7, U9 and U11 Player Pathway effective Fall 2020.
+YMHC will be following the newly modified U7 (Tyke), U9 (Novice) and the new U11 (Atom) Player Pathways.
 With the implementation of the new U11 Player Pathway, changes have also been made to the U7 and U9 pathways to implement consistency.

-The following represents selected comments from the GTHL on the implementation of the Pathway.
+Here are a few selected comments from the GTHL on the implementation of the Pathway to help you understand the reasons for the changes.

 With the implementation of the new U11 Player Pathway in the 2020-2021 season, key changes have been made to the Player Pathways at U7 and U9.
 This will create consistency in all programming across the country and create a seamless transition for players from U7 through to U11 based on the Hockey Canada Long-Term Player Development model.